 A mixture of both?

 Some people also find it more closely resembles the way they smoked.
-Direct to lung can be quite intense, and new vapers may find it makes them cough.
+Direct-Lung can be quite intense, and new vapers may find it makes them cough.

-It’s not just new vapers who prefer mouth to lung vaping.
-Some vapers believe that they get more flavour from their vape when they use mouth to lung vaping technique.
+It’s not just new vapers who prefer Mouth-to-Lung vaping.
+Some vapers believe that they get more flavour from their vape when they use a Mouth-to-Lung vaping technique.

 If flavour is important to you, check out these 10 tips for maximising flavour from your vape.

-Direct to lung inhaling is more suitable for people who like blowing big clouds of vapour or for those who like a more intense vaping experience.
+Direct-Lung inhaling is more suitable for people who like blowing big clouds of vapour and for those who like a more intense vaping experience.

 If an intense vape and lots of vapour is important to you, check out this article on how to cloud vape like a pro.

-If you have adjustable airflow on your device, it’s a good idea to open this to full first.
+Ensure the airflow controls on your device are open wide.
 This allows for a more airy vape.
 Then take a long, smooth steady vape straight into the lungs, just as if you were breathing.

-Typically, when mouth to lung vaping, most vapers use an e-liquid with a high PG (propylene glycol) ratio.
-This gives a satisfactory throat hit and is also more suited for the devices used for mouth to lung vaping.
+When Mouth-to-Lung vaping, most vapers use an e-liquid with a high PG (propylene glycol) ratio.
+This gives a satisfactory throat hit and is also more suited for the devices used for MTL vaping.
 Halo e-liquid, with its 50-50 VG:PG ratio, is ideal.

-When you direct to lung vape, you usually use an e-liquid with a higher VG (vegetable glycerin) ratio.
+When you Direct-Lung vape, you usually use an e-liquid with a higher VG (vegetable glycerin) ratio.
 This gives a smoother vape with more vapour, and does not hurt the throat despite the larger clouds.
 Typical VG:PG ratios vary, but 70:30 VG:PG and 80:20 VG:PG ratios are common.
 Higher VG ratios are rare.

-When you direct to lung vape, usually with a more powerful device, you can get a lot more vapour.
+When you Direct-Lung vape, usually with a more powerful device, you can get a lot more vapour.
 That means you get a lot more nicotine.
 What’s more, nicotine can contribute to the hit you get on your throat.

-As a result, you’ll usually need to use a lower strength nicotine for direct to lung vaping.
-Many direct to lung vapers use very low nicotine levels such as 0.6%.
+As a result, you’ll usually need to use lower-strength nicotine for Direct-Lung vaping.
+Many DL vapers use very low nicotine levels such as 0.6%.
 0.3% or even 0%.

 Inside your tank are coils.
 These heat up the e-liquid, turning it into vapour.
-Coils come with a different resistances, which are measured in ohms [often shown using this symbol: Ω].
+Coils come with different resistances, which are measured in ohms (often shown using this symbol: Ω).

 To explain simply: